-Scholarships are an excellent resource for students seeking help with the cost of their education while reducing the dependence on loans to cover educational expenses.
+Scholarships are an excellent resource for students seeking help to reduce the dependence on loans to cover educational expenses.

-Don't forget to check out our outside scholarships list with opportunities from external organizations.
+Separately, Haas also compiles outside scholarship information.
+Check out the outside scholarships list with opportunities from external organizations.

 Haas is proud to collaborate with the Mexican non-profit agency, FUNED as a part of their FUNED Scholars program.
 The organization offers educational funding support for students from Mexico who demonstrates extreme financial need and are pursuing masters degrees at competitive academic programs worldwide.

 MBA applicants will have to submit their applications to FUNED and be approved as a scholar prior to receiving consideration for the Haas – FUNED grant.

 Admits must also apply for our need-based Berkeley MBA Need- Based Grant.
 The commitment from Haas is two awards of $10,000 each academic year.
 We will prioritize first-year students who have received the Berkeley MBA Grant and then second-year students with Berkeley MBA Grant.
 The award may be renewed in the second year provided there is sufficient funding.